risan/create-dir/README.md

 ### Returns

-It returns a `Promise` which when resolved contains a `Boolean` value. `true` means that the directory is created successfully. `false` means that the directory already exists.
+It returns a `Promise` which when resolved contains a `true` value.

 ## License